-Come join the BUTS crew for the Race to the Lake!
-RTTL is a 10 mile lollipop course traversing some of the best single track Alabama has to offer!
-The race will take place August 12 at 8 AM leaving from the Cedar Pavilion at the South Trailhead in Oak Mountain State Park.
-In true BUTS fashion this race will be TOUGH (about 2k of vertical gain) and HOT HOT HOT!
+The BUTS RTTL is a 10 mile lollipop course traversing some of the best single track Alabama has to offer!
+In true BUTS fashion this will be a fun race with plenty of climbing (about 2k of vertical gain).

 Packet Pick up

-The 10 mile race leaves from the Cedar pavilion taking the road through the parking lot to the South trailhead.
+The 10 mile race leaves from the South trailhead on the Yellow Trail.
 Runners will start off with a couple of steep up and downs on the beginning of the Yellow Trail before taking a hard right on to the Green trail.
-Runners will "quickly" ascend the best climb in the park up to the West Ridge Road.
+Runners will "quickly" ascend up to the West Ridge Road.
 Follow this technical but runnable trail a mile or two before dropping down on the Yellow/White Connector.
 Descend on this steep and rocky trail to the first valley and take a hard right onto the Orange Horse trail.
-From here the trail begins to get a little more tame.
-You'll run over a few minor hills and cross a couple of streams that will most likely be dry in the summer.
-This trail takes you to Group Camp Rd, take a right and follow the white gravel road past the cabins and jump back on the Orange trail.
+This trail takes you to the Group Camp Rd, take a right and follow the gravel road past the cabins and jump back on the Orange trail.
 Veer right and descend to meet up with the Yellow trail.
 Follow this around the Lake to the BMX course.
 At just over halfway this is your only chance to grab some aid.

 Stay on the Yellow trail for a few more hilly climbs and descents through the foothills of Oak Mountain.
-Take a nice jaunt along side a creek.
-Cross the road to the Alabama Wildlife Center and continue to the intersection of the Green and Yellow Trails.
+Cross the road to the Alabama Wildlife Center and continue to the intersection of the Green and Yellow Trail.
 Here you'll turn right and head up a short climb on Green/Yellow Connector to Yellow Trail two more quick hills before a fast finish that will make you forget the pain you experienced in the first 9 miles of the race.